louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ---

 ### History of otolaryngology: globus pharyngeus as "Globus hystericus" [^0b5fcbb9].
-Otolaryngology--Head and Neck Surgery (2023).
+Otolaryngology — Head and Neck Surgery (2023).
 Medium credibility.

-Globus pharyngeus is the uncomfortable sensation of a "lump in the throat," and at present it has many recognized pathophysiologic causes.
+Globus pharyngeus is the uncomfortable sensation of a "lump in the throat", and at present it has many recognized pathophysiologic causes.
 However, until relatively recently, this condition was often labeled "globus hystericus" and was thought to be a manifestation of hysteria or anxiety.
 In this commentary, we briefly review the history surrounding the initial treatment of globus pharyngeus sensation as a hysterical condition rooted in anxiety/psychological causes; then, we briefly review the emerging evidence that roots globus pharyngeus sensation within a constellation of pathophysiologies that are related to pharyngoesophageal inflammation and irritation rather than psychological disorders.

 ---